bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

    discretized value to some value relative to the bucket interval (e.g. mid-point of the bucket interval).
-3. You can use ANS to encode the discretized value as the symbol :math:`i` with an alphabet of :math:`2^n` symbols.
+3. You can use ANS to encode the discretized value as the symbol :math:`i` with an alphabet of :math:`2^n` symbol values.
 Note: If you use an equi-probable mass buckets each symbol will have the same probability, so entropy encoding shouldn't do much for a randomly sampled point.

-To decode, you essentially can do the reverse operation.
+To decode, you do the reverse operation.
 However, there is a
 subtlety: you need the sender and receiver to have access to the distribution in step 1.
 The natural choice is the prior, which is what is available throughout the process (assuming you have the model).
 You wouldn't be able to use the